ISEAGE-ISU/itocdc-2014-anomalies/AddNewEmployees/grading.md

-For each employee that is correctly added, award two points.
+For each employee that is correctly added, award four points.